-If you are an active trader, the IRS will provide you with a number of important tax breaks and special rules that can put more money into your account.
-But you have to first qualify as a “trader in securities,” otherwise, the IRS will treat you as an “investor” and deny you all of the goodies available to traders.
+If you are an active trader, the IRS will provide you with some significant tax breaks, and special rules that can put more money into your account.
+But you have to first qualify as a trader in securities, otherwise, the IRS will treat you as an investor, and deny you all of the goodies available to day traders.

-Your trading activity must be continuous and regular (you can’t decide to actively trade every now and then).
+Your trading activity must be continuous, and regular (you can’t decide to trade now and then actively)

-The IRS may challenge your status as a trader in securities by examining certain facts and circumstances, including:
+The IRS may challenge your status as a trader in securities by examining the facts, and circumstances including:

 How long are the holding periods for the securities you buy and sell?

-How much do you pursue trading in order to make a living?
+How much do you pursue trading to make a living?

 How much time do you devote to trading?